oracle/opengrok/Read-only-configuration.md

 1. The indexer run

-    Indexer has a parameter `-W` where to put the configuration.
+    Indexer is usually run with the `-W` parameter which tells the path where to write the configuration to.
 Let say it is default to `/var/opengrok/etc/configuration.xml`.
-The indexer runs and **overwrites** the possible existing file with the new configuration settings while sending the new configuration through the `localhost:2424` communication protocol to the web application.
+The indexer runs and **overwrites** the possible existing file with the new configuration it gathered while doing its work.

     The word *overwrites* here is somewhat important because if you made a customization in that file - **it will simply disappear**.
+This is radically different to how configuration files are treated e.g. in Unix world.

-    After the index is finished, the web application receives the fresh configuration and refreshes its inner structures to reflect the changes.
+    At the end of indexing it will usually (depends on whether the `-U` option is used) send the new configuration through the `localhost:2424` communication protocol to the web application so that it can refresh its inner structures to reflect the changes.

 2. Web application start